2023 Best Value Rehabilitation Professions Bachelor's Degree Schools in the Southeast Region

 Top 10 Best Rehabilitation & Therapeutic Professions Bachelor's Degree Schools

-The average tuition and fees for an out-of-state undergraduate student at WCU are $8,367 a year.
+WCU undergraduate students pay an average of $8,367 in tuition and fees each year.
 The average monthly payment of a loan this size is about $240, assuming that the borrower is on a 10-year repayment plan.

 Full Rehabilitation & Therapeutic Professions at Western Carolina University Report

-Full Rehabilitation & Therapeutic Professions at Middle Georgia State University Report
+Read full report on Rehabilitation & Therapeutic Professions at Middle Georgia State University

 The average tuition and fees for an out-of-state undergraduate student at ETSU are $12,740 a year.

-Out-of-state tuition fees for undergraduate students at FIU are $18,963 per year.
+The average tuition and fees for an out-of-state undergraduate student at FIU are $18,963 a year.

 As a testament to the quality of education it offers, FIU also is in the top 15% of our Best Rehabilitation Professions Bachelor’s Degree Schools in the Southeast Region ranking.